 - Strategy: Using a vehicle health monitoring system, you set up proactive alerts for drivers when vehicles need preventive maintenance.

-- Solution: Your drivers receive alerts for services such as oil changes and tune-ups.
-Drivers are accountable for the servicing and work it into their route.
+- Solution: Your drivers receive alerts for services due, such as oil changes and tune-ups.
+Your drivers are accountable for the servicing and schedule it into their routes.

-- Result: When vehicles are well-maintained, they are reliable, consistently delivering in a timely manner — and therefore maintaining the expected level of customer service.
+- Result: When your vehicles are well maintained, they are reliable, consistently delivering in a timely manner—and therefore maintaining the expected level of customer service.

-- Strategy: With vehicle behavior monitoring, you’ll receive alerts whenever your drivers exceed the number of stops, distance or time you have authorized.
+- Strategy: With vehicle behavior monitoring, you’ll receive alerts whenever your drivers exceed the authorized distance, trip time, or number of stops and trips.

 - Solution: This data lets you know when adjustments need to be made—like requiring certain drivers to take a refresher course on company policy for vehicle usage.